73 per cent

 Soon after they were first introduced, it was discovered that when used at low doses, antibiotics could promote growth in farmed animals.
 This has led to their widespread use in farming around the world.
-The practice was banned in the EU in 2006, but huge quantities continue to be used in livestock farming, outweighing human consumption in many countries.
+It is estimated that globally, around 70 per cent of all antimicrobials sold on Earth are used in animals raised for food.
+The figure may be higher as many countries don’t report antimicrobial use in farmed animals.
+Using them to promote growth was banned in the EU in 2006, but huge quantities continue to be used in livestock for ‘disease prevention’, and in many countries, their use continues to outweigh human consumption.

 Don’t miss the documentary Swine, produced by Viva! in 2016.